 On the other hand, there are certain people called system administrators in general or infrastructure staff, those who, when something happens, receive a call from the operator saying: "Hey, we have got a problem here," or a direct notification sent automatically by the system, warning them of an event, which is frequently sent by SMS or email.

 Here we can already see the differences:

-- The direct supervision model implies a person or several people, constantly watching the system, so that if something critical takes place, it will be detected immediately.
+- The direct supervision model implies a person or several people, constantly watching over the system, so that if something critical takes place, it will be detected immediately.
 The monitoring package can usually notice small, non-critical changes, and has much greater flexibility in how it reports this information.
 It is not necessary to define 'notifications' (alerts under Pandora FMS) for each possible case, but rather it is enough to go through the events (some sort of visual indicator to detect status changes) to have an idea of what is going on in the system at any given time.
 It is possible to define many screens and also to define alerts to support that supervision.
 This model is used in large environments, given that it does not matter how much we define an alert policy.

 - The indirect supervision model implies that there is no one permanently looking at the screen, so it is necessary to define, beforehand, the automatic notifications (alerts) that the system is going to have; given that the events, graphics and maps are not going to be looked at by anyone.
 This system is suitable when having few devices, or when what is critical has been already identified as well as how to face the problem (solution and notification).

 For teamwork that involves operators, administrators and third level personnel, Pandora FMS provides meaningful tools like: event ticketing, incident creation, notification scaling, internal mail, notice board and chat among the users of Pandora FMS.

 2.7 And what Now ?